pichillilorenzo/inappwebview.dev/docs/debugging-webviews.md

 }
 ```

-## Inspect iOS WebViews
+## Inspect iOS and MacOS WebViews
-On iOS, debugging WebViews on Safari through developer tools is always enabled.
+On iOS and MacOS, debugging WebViews on Safari through developer tools is always enabled.
 There isn't a way to enable or disable it.